 When do I take the Registration Examination for Dietitians?

 The Registration Examination for Dietitians is taken after you have successfully completed the dietetic internship.
 For more information on the exam, read this fact sheet from the Commission on Dietetic Registration.
-The registration exam is offered in a computer based format and is administered by ACT at testing centers throughout the U.S.
+The registration exam is offered in a computer based format and is administered by Pearson Vue at testing centers throughout the U.S.